Part 7 of 7 · Website chat assistant series ~5 min read

 • X-Ray tracing — on for fn-answerer and fn-handoff, sampling 100% during tuning, 10% in steady state.

-• Bedrock Guardrails contextual grounding check — managed grounding-and-relevance scoring.
-The custom citation-verification step in fn-answerer is roughly the same idea hand-rolled; turning on Guardrails moves the threshold into console configuration and adds PII redaction on every model call.
+• Bedrock Guardrails — managed contextual grounding (numeric grounding + relevance scores), PII redaction, prompt-attack/jailbreak filters, and the newer Automated Reasoning checks (formal-logic policy validation, GA in 2025).
+The custom citation-verification step in fn-answerer is roughly the contextual-grounding idea hand-rolled; turning on Guardrails moves the threshold into console configuration and adds PII redaction and prompt-attack defence on every model call.
 Worth enabling once thresholds are stable.

 • Long-lived visitor identity — for logged-in customers who want their order history available, swap connection_id for an authenticated customer_id at $connect and bind the scratchpad to that identity.
 Keep it opt-in.